chipzx92/DataEngineeringI320/docs/presentations/Superset/index.md

 ![Choose Columns](./images/choose_columns.png)

-Click on _band_name_ to add it to the list of columns that will be in the report.
+Click on _band_name_ and then hit the `SAVE` button to add it to the list of columns that will be in the report.
 Do the same for _venue_name_ and the _average_ticket_price_.
+Be sure to hit `SAVE` after you select each column.
 These are the columns that will appear in our report.

 ![Drag Columns](./images/drag_columns.png)